-The Board is responsible for the overall governance of St Vincent's Hospital Sydney, Sacred Heart Health Service and St Joseph's Hospital (Auburn).
-To ensure effective governance in an efficient manner the Facility CEO will establish committees to undertake various governance functions in relation to the Appointment, Credentialing and definition of Scope of Clinical Practice and to report to the Facility CEO on committee work.
+The Facility Chief Executive Officer (FCEO) is responsible for the overall governance of the Facility.
+To ensure effective governance in an efficient manner the FCEO has authority to establish committees to support the various governance functions of the FCEO in relation to the appointment, Credentialing, delineation of Scope of Clinical Practice, Accreditation, clinical standards, safety and quality of services at the Facility, and to report to the FCEO on work of the Medical Advisory Committee (MAC) and its sub-Committees.